codewatchorg/PowerSniper/README.md

 <li>Outlook Web Access</li>
 <li>Outlook Anywhere</li>
 <li>ActiveSync</li>
+<li>Microsoft Online</li>
+<li>SMB</li>
+<li>WMI</li>
 </ul>

+PowerEnum is a tool that performs account enumeration only.
+It sprays Microsoft Online with a given username list using a password of 'password' and identifies valid accounts based on error messages.

 The code that loads the Microsoft.Exchange.WebServices.dll for Outlook Anywhere authentication was found in the MailSniper tool (https://github.com/dafthack/MailSniper) created by @dafthack.